akmail/monitor_pi_net/README.md

 SERVICE
 -------
 the install script creates a new monitoring service which automatically starts after reboot.
-In order to start the service execute the following command in the terminal
+In order to start the service execute the following command in the terminal:
     sudo /etc/init.d/monitor/pi/net start
 to stop the service:
     sudo /etc/init.d/monitor/pi/net start